 (Picture above) A plastic sheet underneath a worm bin .

-Place one of the bins upside down on top of the plastic sheet (see photo above).
+the bins upside down on top of the plastic sheet (see photo above).

 Mark the lid with a pen or pencil to show the edges of the bin.